Explanation of Service Level Agreement (SLA)

 things right.
 We’ll always be here to listen and act swiftly.
 Our Customer Promise is your satisfaction

 guarantee and our commitment to providing solutions you’re delighted with.

 We’re a Software as a Service solution and therefore run a shared environment.
 The platform is regularly updated with new features and functionality as well as bug fixes.
 These regular updates are made on a fortnightly schedule, but we reserve the right to adjust this as necessary.
 Regular updates are scheduled at a time that minimises impact for most customers – currently, 7:30 am (UK time).

 For all regular updates, we’ll identify significant changes that could impact you, document these changes and send to you via email.
 This email will include both the details of the change and any risk factors this may have no later than 24 hours before the scheduled release time.

-Full details of the update will be posted on the dotdigital support forum after deployment and can be accessed at Feature releases.
+Full details of the update will be posted on the Dotdigital support forum after deployment and can be accessed at Announcements.

 We’d like you and your colleagues to ‘follow’ our Feature Release section to make sure you receive release updates.

 We’re responsible for ensuring adequate capacity planning is undertaken on a regular basis and we’ll communicate to you via status.dotdigital.com any instances where capacity issues may impact upon the user experience.

 All updates to software and hardware follow a structured process that includes:

 - Post change analysis